Peter Kürten: Execution

 On the evening of 1 July 1931, Kürten received his last meal.
 He ordered Wiener schnitzel, a bottle of white wine, and fried potatoes.
 Kürten ate the entire meal before requesting a second helping.
-Prison staff decided to grant his request.
+The prison staff decided to grant his request.

-At 6 o'clock on the morning of 2 July, Kürten was beheaded via guillotine in the grounds of Klingelputz Prison, Cologne.
+At 06:00 on 2 July, Kürten was beheaded via guillotine in the grounds of Klingelpütz Prison, Cologne.
 His executioner was Carl Gröpler.
 He walked unassisted to the guillotine, flanked by the prison psychiatrist and a priest.

-Shortly before his head was placed on the guillotine, Kürten turned to the psychiatrist and asked the question: "Tell me... after my head is chopped off, will I still be able to hear, at least for a moment, the sound of my own blood gushing from the stump of my neck?
+Shortly before his head was placed on the guillotine, Kürten turned to the prison psychiatrist and asked the question: "Tell me... after my head is chopped off, will I still be able to hear, at least for a moment, the sound of my own blood gushing from the stump of my neck?
 That would be the pleasure to end all pleasures."
-When asked whether he had any last words to say, Kürten simply smiled and replied, "No."
+When asked whether he had any last words to say, Kürten simply smiled and replied, "No".

 Aftermath

 Following Kürten's 1931 execution, his head was bisected and mummified; the brain was removed and subjected to forensic analysis in an attempt to explain his personality and behaviour.
 The examinations of Kürten's brain revealed no abnormalities.
 The autopsy conducted upon Kürten's body revealed that, aside from his having an enlarged thymus gland, Kürten had not been suffering any physical abnormality.

-The interviews Kürten granted to Dr. Karl Berg in 1930 and 1931 proved to be the first psychological study conducted upon a sexual serial killer.
-These interviews also formed the basis of Berg's book, The Sadist.
+The interviews Kürten granted to Karl Berg in 1930 and 1931 were the first psychological study of a sexual serial killer.
+The interviews formed the basis of Berg's book, The Sadist.

-Shortly after the Second World War, Kürten's head was transported to the United States.
+Shortly after the Second World War, Kürten's head was taken to the United States.
 It is currently on display at the Ripley's Believe It or Not! museum in Wisconsin Dells, Wisconsin.